 However, whilst the incident is continuing, a licensee may also need to provide further information or updates to authorities as requested.

 Written notification is to be emailed through with the word "Incident" in the subject line.
-Emails are to be sent to:
+An email is to be sent to: